 So many girls in China will tell you they like playing with their phone, or sleeping.
 These are notably indoor activities, and more than once I’ve met a girl who openly believed in what Paula Abdul once pushed; opposites attract.

 If you are more active than they are, then you can help push them out of their comfort zones.
 They are growing as an individual.
-This doesn’t mean you have to take up a sport, though basketball is incredibly popular in China.
+This doesn’t mean you have to take up a sport in China, though basketball is incredibly popular.
 Some Chinese could probably name every single famous player.

 Travelling to parks, lakes or temples is always an idea, as is fruit-picking or going to the beach.
 Other sports you may want to try includes archery, table tennis and wall climbing, all of which are usually quite easy to find in the city.